Metropolitan Branch Trail: Conception and planning

+District of Columbia

 Amid this planning, work was underway in the District.
 After a groundbreaking ceremony on May 29, 1998, the District Department of Transportation built a nearly one-mile segment along John McCormack Road near Catholic University as part of routine road maintenance.
 It was built with $1.9 million of federal Congestion Mitigation and Air Quality (CMAQ) funding and was completed in November 1998.
 On October 21, 1999, the trail was named one of 50 Millennium Legacy Trails at a White House ceremony featuring First Lady Hillary Rodham Clinton and Secretary of Transportation Rodney Slater.
 Five days later, a formal ribbon-cutting ceremony was held at the Brookland-Catholic University Metro station to celebrate its designation as a Millennium Legacy Trail.
 It was attended by Slater; eight members of Congress; and representatives of NHTSA, FHWA, and the DC government.
-Another short, on-road trail section was built along First Street NE from Union Station in 2000.
+Another short, on-road trail section was built along First Street NE from Massachusetts Avenue to K Street NE in 2000.
 When the New York Ave–Florida Ave–Gallaudet University Metro station opened in November 2004, it included about 2000 ft of trail on a raised structure, but that section would remain inaccessible until 2010.
 Stairs from the New York Avenue Metro Station section to L Street NE, a trail under the tracks along L Street NE and a one-block portion along 2nd Street NE were completed in the spring of 2008.

 Construction on the core of the trail, a 1.5-mile segment from New York Avenue to Franklin Street, began in June 2009; its opening in May 2010 made the whole DC section usable.

 In early 2015, the 100 Florida Avenue building opened with a connection between the trail and Florida and New York Avenues.
 The connection to the trail and to Florida Avenue was closed in 2019 to allow the construction of 200 Florida Avenue.
 That opened, with a new temporary ramp, in December 2021.
-But that ramp wouldn't even last a year, as in August of 2021 it was closed to allow for construction of 202 Florida Avenue.
-That building, to open in 2023, will include a "bike lobby" with a staircase down to Florida Avenue and the connection to New York Avenue.
+But that ramp wouldn't even last a year, as in August 2021 it was closed to allow for construction of 202 Florida Avenue.
+The building, which includes a "bike lobby" with a staircase down to Florida Avenue and a connection to New York Avenue opened in 2024.